 Small-scale units are often faced with the problems associated with production.
 The production is affected due to various factors.
-The predominant factor that hampers the production process is the non-availability of suitable machinery supplies Lack of sound production planning and control system, technological obsolescence, inability to upgrade the technology, scarcity of raw materials, improper layout, high cost of inputs, government policies, power failure and shortage, underutilization of capacity, lack of research and development, are the other problems that adversely affect not only the production but also upset the cost of production as well as the quality of the finished products.
-In order to ascertain the problems relating to production faced by the smallscale industries.
+The predominant factor that hampersthe production process is the non-availability of suitable machinery supplies Lack of sound production planning and control system, technological obsolescence, inability to upgrade the technology, scarcity of raw materials, improper layout, high cost of inputs,government policies, power failure and shortage, underutilization of capacity, lack of research and development, are the other problems that adversely affect not only the production but also upset the cost of production as well as the quality of the finished products.
+In order to by the smallscale industries.